-DXP Cloud and its services have some notable limitations.
-Many of these limitations may vary due to your specific level of subscription.
-Other limitations may change over time as changes are made to DXP Cloud’s infrastructure.
+Liferay Cloud and its services have some notable limitations, depending on your subscription level.
+Limitations may change over time as changes are made to Liferay Cloud’s infrastructure.

-Take these general limitations into consideration when planning to use DXP Cloud:
+Take these general limitations into consideration when planning to use Liferay Cloud:

 Limits apply on the available vCPUs, memory, scaling, network configurations (domains, SSL certificates, and IP addresses), and VPN bandwidth for each service.
 For instance, each service is limited to a maximum 200 GB RAM.
 Custom domains are also limited to 50 or 1500, depending on your web server’s configuration.